turbot/powerpipe-docs/docs/powerpipe-hcl/graph.md

 #### Monolithic query

 Node/edge visualizations are also query-based resources, and support using either the `sql` or `query` argument (but not both).
 When using a monolithic query, the query must return a row for each node and edge.
-Note that using a single query is an older format - generally it is simpler to use `node` and `edge` blocks instead.
+Note that using a single query is an older format; it is usually simpler to use `node` and `edge` blocks instead.

 Significant columns are: